Edmund Allenby, 1st Viscount Allenby: First World War

 During the First World War, Allenby initially served on the Western Front.
-At the outbreak of war in August 1914, a British Expeditionary Force (BEF) was sent to France.
-It consisted of four infantry divisions and one cavalry division, the latter commanded by Allenby.
+At the outbreak of war in August 1914, a British Expeditionary Force (BEF) was sent to France, under the command of Field Marshal Sir John French.
+It consisted of four infantry divisions (the 1st, 2nd, 3rd and 5th, with the 4th and 6th being held in Britain) and one cavalry division, the latter commanded by Allenby.
 The cavalry division first saw action in semi-chaotic circumstances covering the retreat after the Battle of Mons opposing the German Army's invasion of France.
 One of Allenby's subordinates claimed at the time: "He cannot explain verbally, with any lucidity at all, what his plans are".
-When a headquarters officer asked why Hubert Gough's cavalry brigade was miles from where it was supposed to be, he received the reply: "He told me he was getting as far away from the Bull as possible.
+When a headquarters officer asked why Brigadier-General Hubert Gough's cavalry brigade was miles from where it was supposed to be, he received the reply: "He told me he was getting as far away from the Bull as possible.
 It was a most scandalous affair, and he was in an almost open rebellion against Allenby at the time".
 The division distinguished itself under Allenby's direction in the subsequent fighting, with minimal resources at its disposal, at the First Battle of Ypres.